AdobeDocs/analytics-platform.en/help/data-mirror/data-mirror.md

 Data Mirror is an Experience Platform capability that enables row-level change ingestion from external databases into the data lake using model-based schemas.
 It preserves data relationships, enforces uniqueness, and supports versioning without requiring upstream extract, transform, load (ETL) processes.

-Use Data Mirror to synchronize inserts, updates, and deletes (mutable data) from external data warehouse native solutions such as [!DNL Snowflake], [!DNL Azure Databricks], or [!DNL Google BigQuery] directly into Experience Platform.
+Use Experience Platform Data Mirror to synchronize inserts, updates, and deletes (mutable data) from external data warehouse native solutions such as [!DNL Snowflake], [!DNL Azure Databricks], or [!DNL Google BigQuery] directly into Experience Platform.
 Data Mirror helps you preserve your existing database model structure and data integrity as you bring data into Experience Platform.

 ## Capabilities and benefits